hetsachaniya28/het_flutter/README.md

 The application implements a clean separation of concerns.
 The **Service Layer** manages asynchronous HTTP networking with custom headers for Linux compatibility, the **Model Layer** handles JSON serialization with null-safety, and the **UI Layer** manages state-driven rendering using `FutureBuilder`.

 ---

+**Everything is now set.
+Would you like me to help you write a short LinkedIn post to showcase this project?**